Cobb County DUI Lawyers

 • Possible Seizure and Forfeiture of Motor Vehicle: If already declared a Habitual Violator for three prior DUI convictions and arrested and convicted for a new DUI.

-License Suspension For DUI ALCOHOL Convictions
+License Suspension For DUI ALCOHOL Convictions in Cobb County

 NOTE: Georgia Department of Driver Services (DDS) has new documentation requirements for getting an I.D., license, or permit.
 Also, DDS is now allowing payment of reinstatement fees online.
 Please visit https://dds.georgia.gov/secure-id-faqs to find out what documents you will need to bring with you to DDS.

-Listed below are license suspension penalties for Georgia drivers, including CDL or other classes of Georgia licenses for DUI alcohol offenses.
+Listed below are license suspension penalties for Georgia drivers, including CDL or other classes of Georgia licenses for DUI alcohol offenses in Cobb County.
 Additional or harsher penalties may apply to CDL or different courses of Georgia licenses not listed below.
 Additional or harsher suspensions may be imposed due to other criminal charges associated with the DUI case.
 Different suspension penalties may also be imposed due to a DUI Drug conviction under OCGA ’40-5-63, ‘ 40-5-75; §40-5-76 (permit for Drug Court participants), and any judgment resulting from a Georgia administrative license suspension actionOut-of-state drivers are NOT ELIGIBLE for a limited permit in Georgia unless they obtain a valid Georgia license before sentencing.
 Out-of-state licensees may also face penalties not only from Georgia but from the licensee’s home state as a result of a Georgia conviction for DUI or an administrative license suspension action – even if the out-of-state driver obtains a Georgia driver’s license before sentencing.

 • 21 & over drivers: